neuralprobe/my-digital-garden/_notes/Review of Memory Hierarchy.md

 # Protection and Examples of Virtual Memory

-- Safe multiprogramming $\rightarrow$ Protection and sharing among programs!
+- ==Safe multiprogramming== $\rightarrow$ Protection and sharing among programs!

-- Multiprogramming leads to the concept of a ==process==.
+- ==Multiprogramming== leads to the concept of a ==process==.

-- Metaphorically, a process is a program’s ==breathing air and living space==—that is, a running program plus any state needed to continue running it.
+- Metaphorically, a ==process== is a program’s ==breathing air and living space==—that is, a running program plus any state needed to continue running it.

-- Process switch or context switch
+- ==Process switch== or ==context switch==
-	- Allow time-sharing of concurrent execution and resource allocation with several interactive users at the same time
+	- Allow ==time-sharing== of concurrent execution and resource allocation with several interactive users at the same time
-	- The computer designer must ensure that the processor portion of the process state can be saved and restored.
+	- The computer designer must ensure that the processor portion of the process state can be ==saved and restored.==
 	- The operating system designer must guarantee that processes do not interfere with each others’ computations.

 ## Protecting Processes

-- Simple
+- Simple:
-	- Processes can be protected by having their own page tables, each pointing to distinct pages of memory
+	- Processes can be protected by having their ==own page tables==, each pointing to distinct pages of memory

-- Ring
+- ==Ring==:
-	- Like a military classification system of top secret, secret, confidential, and unclassified, concentric rings of security levels allow the most trusted to access anything, the second most trusted to access everything except the innermost level, and so on.
+	- ==Like a military classification system== of top secret, secret, confidential, and unclassified, concentric rings of security levels allow the most trusted to access anything, the second most trusted to access everything except the innermost level, and so on.

-- Keys and locks:
+- ==Keys and locks:==
-	- A program can’t unlock access to the data unless it has the key.
-For these keys, or capabilities, to be useful, the hardware and operating system must be able to explicitly pass them from one program to another without allowing a program itself to forge them.
-Such checking requires a great deal of hardware support if time for checking keys is to be kept low.
+	- A program can’t ==unlock== access to the data unless it has the ==key==.
+For these keys, or capabilities, to be useful, the hardware and operating system must be able to explicitly ==pass them from one program to another== without allowing a program itself to forge them.
+Such checking ==requires a great deal of hardware support== if time for checking keys is to be kept low.

 - Two of the options:
 	- The older segmented address space